 2) Press the N key on your keyboard to faster locate NVIDIA Network Service.
 Make sure that the status of this service is Starting.

 3) Go to C:\ProgramData\NVIDIA Corporation\NetService\.
 Delete NSManagedTasks.xml, which should be an XML Document type file.

 If you can’t see this file listed here, you need toclick show hidden folders.

 4) On your keyboard, press the Windows logo key and X at the same time and click Task Manager.

 5) Click the Details tab and NVNetworkService.exe.
 Then click End Task.

 6) Go back to Services windows, right-click NVIDIA Network Service and start it.

 Your GeForce Experience should be working properly now.

-If you don’t have the time, patience or computer skills to update your drivers manually, you can do it automatically with Driver Easy.
+Manual driver update – You can update your NVIDIA graphics card driver manually via the Device Manager or Windows Updates, or search for it by yourself on NVIDIA support web pages.
+If you don’t have the time, patience, or computer skills to update your drivers manually, you can do it automatically with Driver Easy.

-Driver Easy will automatically recognize your system and find the correct drivers for it.
+Automatic driver update – Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.